 Avoid harsh scrubs, says Wong.
 “No exfoliation!
 Scrubbing the skin will disrupt acne and spread bacteria, resulting in more acne forming, increased inflammation and redness,” she says.

 Lightweight oil-free moisturizers will keep your sensitive skin hydrated and balanced, without breaking you out.
-If you are using Retin-A or retinoids, make sure you are using a moisturizer with SPF to protect your skin.
+We love Green Beaver daily facial moisturizer (GreenBeaver.com, $17).
+However, if you are using Retin-A or retinoids, make sure you are using a moisturizer with SPF to protect your skin.
+Try the Soothing Sensitive Skin Daily Calming Moisturizer (Ulta, $15) from Yes to Cucumbers.
+It is formulated with organic cucumber, sweet almond oil and aloe.
+Plus, it’s free of parabens and phthalates, and has SPF 30 to protect your skin.

 Topical solutions like Retin-A are effective at treating acne, but can irritate those with sensitive skin.
-If your doctor prescribes these type of products, make sure it is the lowest dose so as not to irritate your sensitive skin.
+If your doctor prescribes this type of product, make sure it is the lowest dose so as not to irritate your sensitive skin.

 “[You] may even need to skip two days between applications, gradually increasing the days the treatment is applied,” says Burgess.